Hamburger

 Denmark

 On June 24, 2021, Denmark passed the Whistleblower Protection Act in accordance with the requirements set out in the EU Whistleblowing Directive (2019/1937) of 23 October 2019.
 The new Danish Act stipulates that all employers, both private and public, with at least 50 employees must set up an internal whistleblower system through which employees can raise concerns.
-The rules entered into force for public authorities and for private companies with more than 249 employees on December 17, 2021.
-The rules will enter into force on December 17, 2023 for private companies with 50 to 249 employees.
-This is in line with the EU Whistleblowing Directive's deadline for implementation.
+The rules entered into force for public authorities and for private companies with more than 249 employees on December 17, 2021 and for private companies with 50 to 249 employees on December 17, 2023.

 The Act protects whistleblowers against reprisals, including dismissal and other detrimental treatment when the whistleblower raises a concern that they have become aware of in connection with work-related activities and the information falls within the scope of the Act.
 The whistleblower is entitled to compensation if they have been subjected to reprisals, and dismissal may also be cancelled.